meg768/react-bs/README.md

 - 2018-10-17 - Added component **Modal** to display Bootstrap's modal dialogs.
 - 2018-10-17 - Added components **Radio** and **Checkbox** to Forms.
 - 2018-10-22 - Added component **Card**.
+- 2018-10-30 - Added additional functionality to **Popover** and added some examples in the documentation.